ankeshbanerjee/rn_blinkTalk/README.md

 BlinkTalk is a cross-platform Real-time Chat Application which is made using React Native.

+**Download and test the app:** [Click here](https://drive.google.com/file/d/127KDk9AIUrneLPMKNXszdvuAympZnsSF/view?usp=sharing) to get the .apk file and explore its features!

 ## Features

 - Supports both One-to-one and Group chats.